Hms1000/connection-checker/README.md

 # Connection Checker

-This is a Python script to check internet connectivity on various devices including VMs, PCs, and containers.
+This is a Python tool to check internet connectivity on various devices including VMs, PCs, and containers.

-The script uses **ping requests** (ICMP packets) to test network connectivity.
+The tool uses **ping requests** (ICMP packets) to test network connectivity.
 It generates logs, which are essential for cybersecurity and troubleshooting.

 The tool has been Dockerized and is planned to be integrated into a CI/CD pipeline.